Raising Awareness: The Hidden Epidemic of Violence Against Children.

 • Low social cohesion and transient populations

-• High concentrations of the gangs and illicit drug dealing and addiction.
+• High concentrations of gangs and illicit drug dealing, and addiction.

 Society level:

-• Social and gender norms that create a climate in which violence is normalized or usal
+• Social and gender norms that create a climate in which violence is normalized or usual

-• Health, Economic, Educational and the Social policies that maintain a economic, gender and the social inequalities
+• Health, Economic, educational, and social policies that maintain economic, gender, and social inequalities

-• Absent or inadequate avality of social protection
+• Absent or inadequate availability of social protection

 • Post-conflict situations or a natural disaster

-• Settings with the weak governance and poor law enforcement
+• Settings with weak governance and poor law enforcement

 kids 2408614 1280 min